Skip to content

 Key Takeaways

 Selecting the right images for your UK online business website, whether stock photos or otherwise, is critical to creating an engaging and visually appealing user experience.
-By leveraging a combination of original images, stock photography, Creative Commons-licenced content, and infographics, you can effectively:
+By leveraging a combination of original images, stock photography, Creative Commons-licensed content, and infographics, you can effectively:

 • enhance your website’s aesthetics;